wp-plugins/photo-gallery/readme.txt

 Watermark image size.
 Define the size (in percentage for the responsive look) of the image used for the watermark.
 Watermark position.
 Choose the positioning of the watermark from the available 9 options.

 5.3.
 Advertisement.
-You can use this option to add advertisement to your website.
+You can use this option to add advertisement over the gallery or album images.
 5.3.1 Advertisement Type.
 Choose what kind of advertisement you want to use from the provided 2 options (text, image) or not to use ads in your galleries and albums.
 5.3.2 Text
 Advertisement text.
 Provide the text which will be displayed over the gallery/album images.